 Click here to view 2025 Multifaith Calendar (pdf)

-The Faith Communities Council of Victoria (FCCV) has issued the following statement on the prevention of family violence and violence against women:
+The Faith Communities Council of Victoria has issued the following statement in response to the arson attack on Adass Israel synagogue in Ripponlea:

 Source: SBS